sushiibot/sushii-modmail/README.md

 - `snippet edit [name] [content]` - Modify an existing snippet
 - `snippet list` - List all available snippets
 - `snippet delete [name]` - Delete a snippet

+## Notes on bot choices

+- This bot intentionally does not use slash commands for ease of use.
+- Closing threads does **not** send anything to the user.
+Since the user only sees a DM with the bot, there isn't anything being "closed" or changed for them.
+Closing threads only changes things on the staff side, so it doesn't make sense to show the user anything.

 ## Usage